Fiancee, caddie and 'psychologist': Helen Storey, the woman helping Lee Westwood chase history

 - Oops!Something went wrong.Please try again later.

-The Players Championship comes to a conclusion on Sunday night with Lee Westwood with a shout of becoming not only the first person from England to win the tournament, but also the oldest UK player ever to prevail on the PGA Tour.
+The Players Championship came to a conclusion on Sunday night with Lee Westwood falling just short in his bid to become not only the first person from England to win the tournament, but also the oldest UK player ever to prevail on the PGA Tour.

-If celebrations do come is way, he will be sure to sharing them with his caddie Helen Storey, who also happens to be his fiancee.
+In the end it was Justin Thomas who triumphed, adding The Players to the USPGA he won in 2017.
+But at 47 years old, runner-up Westwood proved he can still challenge with the best, having been in contention the last two weekends.

+One individual who has been with him throughout has been Helen Storey, his fiancee and caddie.
+James Corrigan takes a look at her role.

 Who is Helen Storey?